OpenGene/FusionDirect.jl/README.md

 ```

 ## Get the reference
 Can be downloaded from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz
+You should run `gunzip chromFa.tar.gz` then pass the folder contains fa files to `-f <REF>`

 ## Prepare the bed
 A bed file to give a gene list (chr, start, end, gene), it usually includes the gene panel of your target sequencing and other genes you have interest (like EML4).
 Here gives an example: